Easiest Country to Adopt From: What the Data Actually Shows

 "Easiest" is a misleading frame for international adoption in 2025.
 The question families actually want answered is: which countries have the most stable, transparent, and navigable programs for U.S. families right now?
 That is a more useful question, and the honest answer is shorter than you might expect.

 International adoptions by U.S. families have declined 95% since the peak of 22,988 in 2004—just 1,172 placements in FY 2024.
-China closed its program in August 2024.
+China ceased near-total intercountry adoption activity on August 28, 2024.
 Russia has been banned since 2013.
 Ethiopia, Guatemala, Cambodia, Vietnam, and other historically active programs are closed or severely restricted.
 What remains is a small set of countries with functional, Hague-compliant programs—and each has trade-offs that make it easier for some families and harder for others.

 The Active Programs in 2025